-This is another easy, weeknight main course kind of thing with hardy vegetables.
-Just a nicer version of an everyday supper at our house.
+This is a fancy-feeling main course with hardy vegetables.
+Just a much nicer version of an everyday supper at our house.
 I’m in the middle of some freelance food-related projects so there are scraps and halves of all kinds of vegetables/herbs in the fridge right now.
-The dinnertime move lately is a roasted vegetable + some grain + a slaw-ish-salad with seasonal accoutrements.
+The dinnertime move lately is a roasted vegetable + some grain + a slaw-style salad with seasonal add-ins.
 The glazed squash is so delicious and sticky and awesome on its own though.
 I dress the whole thing with a fresh turmeric and clementine dressing.
 Nice and light, sweet, and pretty yellow.
-My first little crate of the citrus is deliciously sweet, so I’m hoping that’s indicative across the board.
+My first little crate of the citrus is deliciously sweet, so I’m hoping that’s indicative of what’s to come.

-Some other bits: I have a gluten-free and vegan chocolate chunk ginger cake on BAKED this week and a Thanksgiving-appropriate recipe for pot pie in The Washington Post too (hey ‘merica!).
-Also, I’m making the recipes here print-able now by linking to a Google document below the recipe title.
-Hope this is helpful for some of you!
-Big hearts this week xo
+Some other bits: I have a gluten-free and vegan chocolate chunk ginger cake on BAKED this week and a Thanksgiving-appropriate recipe for pot pie in The Washington Post too.

 salty maple squash w/ ginger scallion rice + turmeric brussels slaw recipe